kazabooboo/gizra.com/_posts/2010-06-30-views-and-panels-ajaxified.md

 ---
-created: 1277919045
-layout: post
 tags:
 - Panels
 - CTools
 - Drupal-planet
-permalink: content/views-and-panels-ajaxified
+permalink: /content/views-and-panels-ajaxified/
 title: Views and Panels Ajaxified
+created: 1277919045
+layout: post
 ---
 If you haven't read Roger Lopez <a href="http://zroger.com/node/30">Ajax without Javascript</a> take a 5 minutes break and do it.
 If you are not a developer and all this code makes you frightened then you are excused.
 This post will also have a little code, but take a big breath and you'll see how easy it is to Ajaxify your Panels!